Teacher candidate must follow all University requirements in application for graduation and certification.

 - Earned a minimum grade of “C” in all required courses in content specialization(s), professional education, and University mandated courses.

-- Earned a minimum overall GPA of 2.5 with removal of all Ds and Fs in required coursework.
+- Earned a minimum overall GPA of 2.5 for non-certification degrees.

 - Completed all required field experiences and assignments in a variety of schools (e.g., diverse, low SES) with passing grades.